greglook/whidbey/README.md

          session (or (:session options) @current-session)
          session-sender (nrepl/client-session client :session session)
 -        message-to-send {:op "eval" :code form :id command-id}
++        message-to-send (merge (get-in options [:nrepl-context :interactive-eval])
-+        message-to-send (let [msg {:op "eval" :code form :id command-id}]
++                               {:op "eval" :code form :id command-id}) read-input-line-fn (:read-input-line-fn options)] (session-sender message-to-send)
-+                          (if-let [eval-options (:nrepl-interactive-eval-options options)]
-+                            (merge eval-options msg)
-+                            msg))
-         read-input-line-fn (:read-input-line-fn options)]
-     (session-sender message-to-send)
      (reset! current-command-id command-id)
 ```

-This change looks for an `:nrepl-interactive-eval-options` key in the options
+This change looks for an `:nrepl-context` map in the options passed to the
-passed to the client.
-The value of this key should be a map which contains
+client.
+The values specified under `:interactive-eval` are merged with the
-options to merge into the nREPL message for interactive evaluations.
+nREPL message for interactive evaluations.

 It is necessary to patch REPLy because the client sends `eval` ops to the server
 in situations other than user input.
 For example, when you tab-complete a name